rodrigosqrt3/taxodist_app/README.md

 ## Author

 Developed by **Rodrigo Fonseca Villa**.
-Feedback and contributions are welcome — feel free to [open an issue](https://github.com/rodrigosqrt3/taxodist_app/issues) or a pull request.
+Feedback and contributions are welcome.
+Feel free to [open an issue](https://github.com/rodrigosqrt3/taxodist_app/issues) or a pull request.